Kontainer Helpdesk Kontainer Helpdesk

 Perhaps you will need an administrator to consent the permissions.

-Go to “Overview” where you can find the below details to send to your Kontainer contact or support@kontainer.com:
+Go to “Overview” where you can find the details below to send to your Kontainer contact or support@kontainer.com:

 • “Application (client) ID”